New Student Information

 IHN MS students pay a flat tuition rate in the fall and spring terms as long as they stay between 12 and 19 credits per semester.

-Students take 17 credits in required coursework in the Fall Term and must take a minimum of 13 credits in the Spring Term to graduate in one year.
+Students must complete 17 credits of required coursework in the Fall Term and take a minimum of 13 credits in the Spring Term to graduate in one year.

 Part-time students pay for courses on a per-credit basis.

-All students pay per credit during the summer; however, most students will only register for their required 3-credit summer Thesis Research course.
+All students pay per credit during the summer; however, most will register only for their required 3-credit summer Thesis Research course.
 The tuition breakdown quoted on the website includes this 3-credit summer course.

 View a breakdown of the IHN MS Program tuition and student fees.